google/truth/index.md

 To use the Java 8 extensions, also include `com.google.truth.extensions:truth-java8-extension:{{ site.version }}`.

+One warning: Truth depends on the "Android" version of [Guava], a subset of the "JRE" version.
+If your project uses the JRE version, be aware that your build system might select the Android version instead.
+If so, you may see "missing symbol" errors.
+The easiest fix is usually to add a direct dependency on the newest JRE version of Guava.

 ## 2. Add static imports for Truth’s entry points: